tlswg/tls13-spec/draft-ietf-tls-tls13.md

 implementations were not consistent on which of two supplied SNI values they would use, leading to the consistency requirement being de-facto enforced by the clients.
-In TLS 1.3, the SNI value is always explicitly specified in the resumption handshake, and there is no need to associate an SNI value with the ticket anymore.
+In TLS 1.3, the SNI value is always explicitly specified in the resumption handshake, and there is no need for the server to associate an SNI value with the ticket.
+Clients, however, SHOULD store the SNI with the PSK to fulfill the requirements of {{NSTMessage}}.

 Implementor's note: the most straightforward way to implement the PSK/cipher suite matching requirements is to negotiate the cipher